jodavimehran/code-tracker/README.md

     </dependency>

 # How to Track Methods
-CodeTracker can track the history of methods in the git repositories.
+CodeTracker can track the history of methods in git repositories.

 In the code snippet below we demonstrate how to print all changes performed in the history of [`public void fireErrors(String fileName, SortedSet<LocalizedMessage> errors)`](https://github.com/checkstyle/checkstyle/blob/119fd4fb33bef9f5c66fc950396669af842c21a3/src/main/java/com/puppycrawl/tools/checkstyle/Checker.java#L384).